Suwi-inc/WinCapture/README.md

-# WinCapture - A c# Library to make screen captures
+# WinCapture - A C# Library to make screen captures